Lane splitting: Legal status in the US

-The legal confusion in Australia is not exceptional.
-In a 2012 California survey 53% of non-motorcycle drivers thought lane splitting is legal, although at the time there was no specific traffic law in California that addressed lane splitting.
-There are other U.S. states in which there are no traffic laws explicitly prohibiting lane splitting, but officials rely on other laws to regularly interpret lane splitting as unlawful.
-For example, New Mexico does not address lane splitting by name, but has language requiring turn signals be used continuously for at least 100 ft before changing lanes, as well as other codes which may be cited by an officer.
-Many other states have identical codes, derived from the Uniform Vehicle Code.
+Lane splitting is controversial in the United States, and legal confusion in the United States is exceptional.
+In a 2012 California survey, 53 percent of non-motorcycle drivers thought that lane splitting was legal.
+At the time, there was no specific traffic law in California that addressed lane splitting.
+No legal prohibition of an action generally means that the action is lawful; however, there are other U.S. states in which there are no traffic laws explicitly prohibiting lane splitting, but officials rely on other laws to regularly interpret lane splitting as unlawful.
+For example, New Mexico does not address lane splitting by name, but has language requiring turn signals be used continuously for at least 100 ft before changing lanes. as well as other codes which may be cited by an officer.
+Many other states have derived identical codes from the Uniform Vehicle Code.

-Lane splitting was legally defined for the first time in California by a bill signed into law in August, 2016.
-The new law established a definition of lane splitting, while making no mention of whether, or under what circumstances, it is allowed, or not allowed.
-It also permits, but does not require, the California Highway Patrol, in consultation with government and interest groups, to establish educational guidelines about lane splitting, essentially giving the CHP permission to bring back the FAQ and advice on lane splitting they published, then rescinded after one person complained, in 2009.
+Lane splitting was legally defined for the first time in California by a bill signed into law in August 2016.
+The new law established a definition of lane splitting while making no mention of whether, or under what circumstances, it is allowed.
+It also permits the California Highway Patrol, in consultation with government and interest groups, to establish educational guidelines about lane splitting.
+This essentially gives the CHP permission to bring back the FAQ and advice on lane splitting which they published and rescinded in 2009 after one person complained.
 Sport Rider magazine predicted that "issues are almost certain" due to the law's ambiguity as to what is and is not legal.
 Cycle World said that while it, "is a step in the right direction, the AB 51 Bill doesn't actually do much to clear anything up."
 Effective January 1, 2017, section 21658.1 was added to the California Vehicle Code and defines lane splitting, which is now explicitly legal in California.
-The California Highway Patrol released new lane splitting safety tips as of September 27, 2018.
+The California Highway Patrol released new lane splitting safety tips on September 27, 2018.

-Bills to legalize lane splitting have been introduced in state legislatures around the United States over the last twenty years but none had been enacted before California.
+Bills to legalize lane splitting have been introduced in state legislatures around the United States over the last twenty years, but none had been enacted before California's.

-Utah legalized lane filtering in 2019 and went into effect on May 14, 2019.
-The Utah Department of Public Safety Highway Safety Office created infographics and videos that demonstrated safe and legal lane filtering.
+Utah legalized filtering in 2019 and the law went into effect on May 14, 2019.
+The Utah Department of Public Safety Highway Safety Office created infographics and videos that demonstrated safe and legal filtering.

-Montana's governor signed SB9, legalizing lane filtering in March of 2021 and the bill went into effect on October 1, 2021.
+Montana's governor signed SB9, legalizing filtering in March 2021.
+The bill went into effect on October 1, 2021.
 This law permits filtering at up to 20 mph between vehicles that are stopped or moving at up to 10 mph.